Bernard J. Geis: Marriage and children

-Bernard Geis was married to author and editor Darlene Geis (April the 8th, 1917 - March the 25th, 1999), who died in a fire at her home in Manhattan.
+Bernard Geis was married to author and editor Darlene Geis (April 8, 1917 - March 25, 1999), who died in a fire at her home in Manhattan.

 Darlene Geis was the author of a number of popular books for young readers including The Little Train That Won a Medal (Wonder Books, Grosset & Dunlap, 1947), which sold more than 3 million copies, The Mystery of The Thirteenth Floor (The John C. Winston Company, 1953), Dinosaurs and Other Prehistoric Animals (Grosset & Dunlap, 1959) or The How and Why Wonder Book of Dinosaurs (1960, How and Why Wonder Books, reedited several times between 1960 and 1987 and translated into several languages).
 Darlene Geis was also a senior editor for Harry N. Abrams beginning in 1969 where she edited and wrote books for Disney including "Treasury of Children's Classics" and "The Fantasia Book."

 Bernard and Darlene Geis had two sons: Peter and Stephen Geis.

 Death

-Bernard Geis died at New York Presbyterian Hospital on January 8, 2001.
+Bernard Geis died at New York Presbyterian Hospital on January 8, 2001, aged 91.